Sitecore/MVP-Site/README.md

 (You can verify this is correct in the K8s dashboard by changing to the `ingress-basic` namespace and checking that the two deployments (`nginx-ingress-controller` & `nginx-ingress-default-backend`) are both green.

 ### Deploy Secrets
-The secrets are not included in this repo, extract the secrets from the official k8s specification download and drop them into the `/k8s/secrets` folder.
-Ensure they are all populated with the correct values.
+The secrets are not included in this repo, extract the secrets from the official k8s specification download and drop them into the `/k8s/specs/secrets` folder.
+Ensure they are all populated with the correct values, the run the following command to push all of the secrets into AKS.

 `kubectl apply -k .\k8s\specs\secrets\`

 ### Deploy External Services (Non production only)
 Data storage containers (SQL, SOLR, Redis) are only supported in Non-Production.
+To install these containers run the following command:

 `kubectl apply -f .\k8s\specs\external\`